Apple Hires BBC Factual Controller Alison Kirkham - The Mac Observer

 Alison Kirkham Apple TV+

-Ms. Kirkham will report to Jay Hunt whom Apple hired in 2017 from BBC Channel 4.
+Ms. Kirkham will report to Jay Hunt whom Apple hired in 2017 from Channel 4.
 She joined the BBC in 2005 as an executive producer and in 2015 became the controller of factual commissioning.

 BBC director of content Charlotte Moore said: